Blendify/blender-manual/blender_docs/manual/render/freestyle/view_map.rst

 .. admonition:: Reference
    :class: refbox

-   :Panel:     :menuselection:`Properties editor --> Render Layer --> Freestyle`
+   :Panel:     :menuselection:`Properties editor --> View Layer --> Freestyle`

 .. figure:: /images/render_freestyle_view-map_freestyle-panel.png

    Freestyle panel.

-There is only one view map per render layer.
+There is only one view map per view layer.
 It controls the edge detection parameters.

 Control Mode
    Which detected edges are actually rendered, and how, can be controlled either through: